Alan Perlis famously quipped “Lisp programmers know the value of

 The bytecode compiler will optimize references to integer

 When a string or byte string is provided to a function like regexp-match, then the string is internally compiled into a regexp value.
 Instead of supplying a string or byte string multiple times as a pattern for matching, compile the pattern once to a regexp value using regexp, byte-regexp, pregexp, or byte-pregexp.
 In place of a constant string or byte string, write a constant regexp using an #rx or #px prefix.

 (define (slow-matcher str) (regexp-match? "[0-9]+" str)) (define (fast-matcher str) (regexp-match? #rx"[0-9]+" str)) (define (make-slow-matcher pattern-str) (lambda (str) (regexp-match? pattern-str str))) (define (make-fast-matcher pattern-str) (define pattern-rx (regexp pattern-str)) (lambda (str) (regexp-match? pattern-rx str)))

-The Racket implementation is available in two variants: 3m and CGC.
-The 3m variant uses a modern, generational garbage collector that makes allocation relatively cheap for short-lived objects.
+The Racket implementation is available in three variants: 3m, CGC, and CS.
+The 3m and CS variants use a modern, generational garbage collector that makes allocation relatively cheap for short-lived objects.
 The CGC variant uses a conservative garbage collector which facilitates interaction with C code at the expense of both precision and speed for Racket memory management.
-The 3m variant is the standard one.
+The 3m variant is currently the standard one.

 Although memory allocation is reasonably cheap, avoiding allocation altogether is normally faster.
 One particular place where allocation can be avoided sometimes is in closures, which are the run-time representation of functions that contain free variables.
 For example,